Sinseong-ri Reed Field

 The Sinseong-ri Reed Field (Korean: 신성리 갈대밭) is a reed bed located at the mouth of the Geum River where the cities Seocheon and Gunsan meet in South Korea.

 Geography

 It is 200 meters wide, 1.5 kilometers long and 100,000 pyeong in size.
-It is one of one of the four largest reed beds in South Korea, along with Gocheon-amho (Haenam), Suncheon Bay (Suncheon) and Ansan reed marsh park (Ansan).
+It is one of the four largest reed beds in South Korea, along with Gocheon-amho (Haenam), Suncheon Bay (Suncheon) and Ansan reed marsh park (Ansan).
 It is the seventh typical reed habitat selected by the Korea Tourism Organization.

 The area used to be called 'Gomgae Naru'.
 To preserve the reed beds, only about 3% of the total area offers walking trails and is accessible for public use.
 Every winter, from December to January, about 40 different species of winter birds visit, totaling approximately 100,000 birds.

 Popular culture

 Reed Field often appears as a location for movies.
 It was used by Joint Security Area in 2000 and the drama Chu-no in 2010.
 On the reed beds trail, a log board contains poetry written by poets such as Park Doo-jin, Kim So-wol, Park Mok-wol and Ahn Do-hyun.